ldarren/pico-api/README.md

 * reloading an app without reloading all other apps

 ## TODO
--[] translate from config/src to config/build
+- [ ] translate from config/src to config/build
--[] compile config/src db section to database
+- [ ] compile config/src db section to database
--[] compile config/src db section to models
+- [ ] compile config/src db section to models
--[] handling config/src db section update and changes -[] add domain protection to master and slaves
+- [ ] handling config/src db section update and changes
+- [ ] add domain protection to master and slaves
--[X] move mod and theirs dependencies out of picos
+- [x] move mod and theirs dependencies out of picos